zach-00/ultimate-auto/README.md

                 "deleted": "true"
             }

 ### Inventory API (Optional)

 - Put Inventory API documentation here.
 This is optional if you have time, otherwise prioritize the other services.
   ​

 ​

 ​

 ## Value Objects

-    Both the Service Microservice and the Sales Microservice have one value object each, which is an AutomobileVO object.
+    Both the Service Microservice and the Sales Microservice have one value object each: the AutomobileVO object in Service, and the AutoVO object in Sales.
+They both store a VIN number and sold status.